 Admittedly, it's best to wait until you have given yourself time to grieve and mourn your loved one before you make any decision about getting a tattoo.
 Making a permanent decision when your emotions are particularly high is rarely a good idea, and the last thing you want is something that reminds you of them in the moment, but you don't associate with their legacy.
 A memorial tattoo should reflect the personality and interests of the person you are memorializing, but it also does have to be something that you will be proud to wear on your own skin.

 Typical memorial symbols like roses, crosses, and ribbons with the birth and death dates of the person can also be included in your design, but alone, they're not particularly unique or imaginative.
 If they were religious, or you are, religious symbols are a great idea—again, just don't get anything that really has nothing to do with them.

 Think about this person as an individual first and foremost.
 Did they have any particular interests or hobbies?
 Almost everyone does.
 What stood out about them as a person?
 Maybe they rode a motorcycle, collected stamps, loved Bruce Springsteen or had a penchant for cooking.
-If you can think of something that represents what made them unique and special to you, that’s a great place to start.
+If you can think of something that represents what made them unique and special to you, that’s a good place to start.
 Search for imagery that represents them.

 You should also consider how that person affected your life personally, and why they were special to you.
 If there was something in particular that bonded you together, is there an image that comes to mind that could be incorporated into the tattoo?
 If you enjoyed playing pool together, shared a love for crocheting, or liked hanging out at karaoke bars together, these things all conjure up images that could be included in a tattoo design.